vegaprotocol/ethereum-event-forwarder/README.md

   # Address and height at which to accept events from the ERC20Bridge contract
   [ethereum.erc20_bridge]
+    # Use either the contract deployment height or `-1` for the current block
+    # height at initial start
     start_height = 10817792
     address = "0x898b9F9f9Cab971d9Ceb809F93799109Abbe2D10"

-  # Address and height at which to accept events from the Staking contract
+  # Addresses and height at which to accept events from the Staking contract
   [ethereum.staking]
+    # Use either the contract deployment height or `-1` for the current block
+    # height at initial start
     start_height = 10824755
-    address = "0xfc9Ad8fE9E0b168999Ee7547797BC39D55d607AA"
+    address = ["0xfc9Ad8fE9E0b168999Ee7547797BC39D55d607AA"]

 [vega]
   # Example, expose to the docker container and replace this